nafizjiwa/JAVASCRIPT-Modules/README.md

         //   path: "...",
         //   exports: {}, ...
         // }

 To use the imported items use another built-in Node.js feature: `the require() function`<br>
 The require() function accepts a string as an argument.
-That string provides the file path to the module you would like to import.<br>
+The file path to the module you would like to import.<br>

+        const declaredVariable = require('string');
+        EX. const myModule = require('path/to/myModule.js');
-        const converters = require('./converters.js');<br>
+            const converters = require('./converters.js');     <---- importing js file from above

-The entire module.exports object is returned and stored in the variable converters.<br>
+The entire module.exports object is returned and stored in the variable declaredVariable.<br>

 Modules export files which may contain a large number of functions but only one or two of them are needed.<br>
 SOLUTION: